Smart EQ ForFour electric (2017-2019) electric motor, drive and performance

 With a single-speed gearbox, progress is smooth and easy; all you need to do is point the car in the right direction, choose your speed, watch the road for hazards and obey traffic laws.
 Although there's no semi-autonomous driving mode, the EQ makes for such a relaxed driving experience you're unlikely to grow fractious behind the wheel.

-With such impressive behaviour at higher speeds, it's a real shame that such driving takes its toll on battery range to such an extent.
+With such impressive behaviour at higher speeds, it's a real shame that this drains the battery so quickly.
 It means the EQ ForFour is better suited to brief trips on free-flowing urban dual-carriageways than prolonged motorway journeys.

 Not only does the Smart EQ ForFour feel more eager than its petrol stablemates, its handling is more assured, too.
 The tall, upright car seems very settled on the road, perhaps a consequence of its heavy batteries and electric motor weighing it down.